Entropy and Temperature in finite isolated quantum systems: Energy dependent window

 Labeling the number of states in an energy-dependent energy window $\dE(E)$ as $\tilde{\Gamma}(E)$, the entropy is obtained as

 Differentiation gives the corresponding inverse temperature $\tilde{\beta}$.
 In the following subsection we will describe doing this numerically, and discuss the results obtained.

 We do not know of a principle guiding the choice of $\alpha$.
 We will show that, for the sizes of primary interest to us, $\alpha$ needs to be larger than $1$.

 The reason is that for $\alpha=1$, the energy window $\dE(E)$ turns out to be too broad, exceeding the energy scale at which the density of states varies, leading to poor results similar to the large constant $\dE$ case in Figure \ref{fig:S_const_dE}.
+This is clear from Eq.~\eqref{eq:eps_def}; the right-hand side scales like $\sqrt{L}$ as $C_c$ is extensive, while the variance of the density of states typically scales linearly with $L$.
+Thus, for the system sizes under consideration here, $\sqrt{L}$ can not be considered negligible compared with $L$.
 For larger system sizes, the acceptable range of $\alpha$ broadens, compatible with our expectation that the choice of $\dE$ should be less important for larger sizes.